top of page

 Dave

 Particularly in construction, work can be unpredictable.
-Maybe you're between jobs, waiting on materials, or hit with bad weather.
-When your workers aren’t on site, you might feel reluctant to pay holiday pay.
-But there are good reasons to pay holiday pay during quiet weeks, and it could save your business money.
+You might find yourself between jobs, waiting on materials, or facing bad weather.
+When your workers aren’t on site, it can be tempting to skip paying holiday pay.
+However, there are compelling reasons to pay holiday pay during quiet weeks, and doing so could ultimately save your business money.

 1. You Could Miss Out on NI Savings and State Benefits